chromaxyz/reflex/docs/IMPLEMENTERS.md

 As mentioned before, execution takes place within the `Dispatcher` contract's storage context, not the endpoints'.
 Implementers must remain vigilant to not cause storage clashes by defining storage slots directly inside of `Modules`.

 Reflex uses the [Diamond Storage](https://dev.to/mudgen/how-diamond-storage-works-90e) pattern to manage its own storage.
 Implementers building on top of Reflex are encouraged to use their own storage struct as implemented in [src/ReflexState.sol](../src/ReflexState.sol).
+A template implementation to get started with Reflex can be found [here](https://github.com/Chroma-Org/Reflex-Template/).

 ## Implementing